-The Program will develop and maintain a pool of qualified Construction Managers through RFP processes for implementing the demolition, repair, reconstruction, and new construction activities.
+The Program will develop and maintain a pool of qualified Construction Managers through Request for Proposals (RFP) processes for implementing the demolition, repair, reconstruction, and new construction activities.
 Construction Managers must have the ability and capacity to meet Program standards and federal requirements.
 Through qualifications and monitoring processes, the Program will keep a list of Construction Managers who are eligible for project assignments.